truemark/autoalarm/README.md

   - Actions: `sqs:GetQueueAttributes`, `sqs:ListQueues`, `sqs:ListQueueTags`, `sqs:TagQueue`
   - Resources: `*`

+- **OpenSearch**:
+  - Actions: `es:DescribeElasticsearchDomain`, `es:ListTags`, `es:ListDomainNames`
+  - Resources: `*`

 ## Limitations

-- Currently supports only EC2 instances, ALBs, Target Groups and SQS.
+- Currently supports only EC2 instances, ALBs, Target Groups, SQS and Opensearch.
 Extension to other services like ECS or RDS would require modifications to the Lambda function and CDK setup.
 - Tag-based configuration may not be suitable for all use cases.
 Customization options are limited to the supported tags.
 - Some alarms and rules are created by default even without tags, such as CPU utilization alarms, and can only be modified with the use of tags.
 Otherwise, they will be created with default values.